MClinDent Advanced General Dental Practice

 You will be taught by staff with a wealth of General Dental Practice experience.
 Learning will be tailored to General Dental Practitioners.

-You will have access to our world-leading virtual learning platform including the use of the largest clinical rehearsal suite in Europe.
+You will have access to our world-leading virtual learning platform which includes the use of the largest clinical rehearsal suite in Europe.

 You will be assessed on your ability to apply your knowledge of advanced dental practice alongside competency of performing clinical procedures.